An in-depth look at the possible benefits of using manual sign systems such as Lámh

 In terms of the physical aspects and skills involved in signing, there are a number of areas to look at.
 For example, the use of signing encourages eye contact and attention to movements, needed for speech development.

 The ability to gesture and to make signs comes earlier for many children than saying the corresponding word.
 For example, waving bye-bye, pushing items away or shaking head for 'no', or raising arms to be lifted up.
 Speech involves the complex coordination of muscles.
-For example, people with Down syndrome are more likely to have difficulty making speech sounds because they often have low muscle tone in and around the face, over- or under-sensitivities to touch in and around the mouth, or hearing impairments.
-However they often have relative strengths in motor development and visual perception.
-As a result, it is often easier for them to recognise and make gestures with their hands that it is for them to make speech sounds at first.
+It is often easier to recognise and make gestures with their hands that it is for them to make speech sounds at first.
 The same is true for many other people who use Lámh.

 Family members or staff can help a child to make signs more easily with hand-over-hand assistance.
 This is not possible with speech.